bernej/NBA-Draft-2017-Player-Comparison-Generator/README.md

 vagrant up
 ```

 Now, you are installing the Ubuntu Linux vm on your machine.
 Once installed, the 'vagrant up' command simply starts the machine.
-Instead of accessing the vm through VirtualBox we will are accessing the vm through Terminal.
+Instead of accessing the vm through VirtualBox we are accessing the vm through Terminal.

 ```
 vagrant ssh